Skip to main content

 4. Autonomous finance with AI and machine learning

 Just as personalisation is becoming the expected standard across many other industries, like retail and healthcare, so to will it become the norm within banking.
-Other fintech applications of AI and machine learning include chatbots, trading algorithms, policy-making, fraud prevention, risk management and compliance.
+Other fintech applications of AI and machine learning include chatbots powered by conversational AI solutions, trading algorithms, policy-making, fraud prevention, risk management and compliance.

 Top Fintech Trends for 2021